Information days on 12 and 13 February

 • COMMUNICATION DESIGN: You should present a comprehensive impression of self-developed artistic works, e.g. drawings, paintings, photographs, collages or sculptures.
 Representational ability and imagination, development of ideas and empathy are crucial.
 Here are more tips about the folder in the download.

 • INDUSTRIAL DESIGN: The portfolio should give an impression of the self-developed artistic works from graphics, photography and sculpture.
-The choice of techniques is free, please include only two works created with the aid of a computer.
+The choice of techniques is free; please include max. two works that were created using a computer.

 • SCENOGRAPHY/INTERIOR DESIGN: Important is an insight into self-developed artistic works: Paintings, drawings, photos, travel sketches and texts.
 In the spatial strategies, in addition to pictorial ability and imagination, the ability to perceive and reflect is particularly crucial.